sirji-ai/sirji/README.md

 <a href="https://www.youtube.com/watch?v=NA7uPIvcvmg" target="_blank"><img src="https://github.com/sirji-ai/sirji/assets/7627517/8156bdd5-7324-47e4-a375-df0d29e095c9" alt="Custom Agents for Creating a New API and Test Cases in an Existing Node.js Repository"></a>

+**Note:
+Sirji is still rough on the edges.
+We are also working on better documentation (particularly for Sirji Studio).
+So we suggest if you want to try Sirji, please let us give you a walkthrough.
+You can book a call with us [here](https://calendly.com/nishith-true-sparrow/30min).**

 ## Architecture

 Let's go step by step in understanding the architecture.